rickh94/borg-examine/README.md

 you are not comfortable with this, you can use key-based authorization (check borg's documentation for details).

-## Installation Copy the repository to somewhere in your path and make
+## Installation
-borg_examine.py executable or reference it with a shell script.
-I may generate byte-code at some point but not at the moment.
+Copy the repository to somewhere in your path and make borg_examine.py executable or reference it with a shell script.
+I may generate "binaries" at some point but not at the moment.

 ## Configuration Configuration is handled by a borg-examine.conf held in
 `$HOME/.config/borg-examine/`.
 You can edit the example provided or the script